WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The sequence number space is unique for each direction, channel, and call (as identified by the call URI).
-Each side MUST start the sequence number at zero, and MUST inccrement it by one for each subsequent media frame.
+Each side MUST start the sequence number at zero, and MUST increment it by one for each subsequent media frame.
 The sequence number base is represented as a string corresponding to a 32 bit unsigned integer, and the sequence number offset in the media frame is variable length, representing an